Xilinx/kria-dfx-hw/K26_testcases/Standalone/README.md

 # Build tests

-First set environment for vitis.
+Set the environment for vitis 2022.1 tool.
+Update the xsa path in the build tcl files.

-To do this on a development server open bash prompt and run
+On a development server open bash prompt and run

 xsct buildAES128.tcl